Mathemagical-Community/Mathemagical.js/README.md

 In general, animation objects store any time-dependent sequence of changes to the rendering of a drawing object.
 Each of them may be applied to various kinds of drawing objects.
 For example, a rotation may be applied to a rectangle, a line, or any other shape.

 Just as p5's built-in shapes make it easier to make complex drawings, Mathemagical's built-in animation objects make it easier to make complex animations.
-They can be customized by adjusting speed and other properties, just as p5 shapes can be customized by adjusting color.
+They can be customized by adjusting speed and other properties, just as p5 shapes can be customized by adjusting color, position, etc.

 ### Prototype demo
 <img src="assets/rotating-square-made-with-animation-object.gif" alt="rotating square made with animation object"/>